shakfu/pd-chuck/README.md

 - Includes support for callbacks and events via the `signal` and `broadcast` messages.

-see `chuck_tilde/help-chuck.pd` for a basic overview of current features, and `chuck_tilde/test` for feature-specitic test patches.
+see `chuck_tilde/help-chuck.pd` for a basic overview of current features, and `chuck_tilde/test` for feature-specific test patches.

 Also included are the following: